pfsense/docs/source/captiveportal/index.rst

 Captive Portal
 **************

-Captive Portal in pfSense forces users on an interface to authenticate before granting access to the Internet.
+Captive Portal in pfSense® software forces users on an interface to authenticate before granting access to the Internet.
 Where possible, the firewall automatically presents a login web page which the user must use to enter credentials such as a username/password or a voucher code.
 This feature is commonly used throughout